|SJ23 Tech Tip F36, (Updated 2019-06-02) Bob Schimmel

 While not a "go fast" gadget, a storm sail or a staysail set on a removable inner forestay can keep you going in rough weather by maintaining a more balanced sail plan with your reefed mainsail.
 Think of the sail plan as a small jib with a double reefed main centered over the hull.
 (IE: The center of effort over the center of resistance).
 Many sailors prefer a staysail over a deeply reefed roller furling jib since it results in less heel with more speed that is easier to manage in heavy weather.
 This is the way I intend to use it to save the lighter cloth of the furled jib.
 By the way, there is no pretext here to convert an SJ23 into a heavy air passage maker.
 This removable staysail is an alternative to a deep furled jib or a storm jib slipped over a furled jib.
-But I have it on good advice that the staysail combination can point higher than a furled jib or the combo can go faster than a furled jib if you bear off a bit.
+The staysail with double reefed main combo can go faster than a furled jib if you bear off a bit and can point higher.
 I'll test this to confirm if its true for an SJ23 as well.

-STAYS on a SLOOP - A Solent stay sets slightly below the backstay connection and just aft of the forestay as shown below.
-The mast requires no additional support.
-An inner forestay usually connects to the mast at the top of a double reefed mainsail and the tack connects to the deck quite a bit further aft than a Solent.
+STAYS on a SLOOP - By definition a Solent stay connects to the mast slightly below the backstay connection and to the deck just aft of the forestay.
+As such the mast requires no additional support.
+A staysail stay or inner forestay usually connects to the mast where the top of a double reefed mainsail sits and the tack connects to the deck quite a bit further aft than a Solent, so it parallels the forestay.
 The mast requires running backstays for support.
 Either stay is usually removable and can support a staysail or storm jib.